1984 (Van Halen album): Songwriting credits

-The UK single release for "I'll Wait" credited Michael McDonald as a co-writer, but he was not credited on the US version.
-The ASCAP entry for "I'll Wait" lists Michael McDonald as co-writer with Roth and the Van Halen members.
+The UK single release for "I'll Wait" credited Michael McDonald as a co-writer, though he was not credited on the US version.
+The ASCAP entry for the song lists McDonald as a co-writer alongside Roth and the Van Halen members.

-After the release of Best Of – Volume I (1996), Van Halen renegotiated their royalties with their label Warner Bros.
-In 2004, Roth discovered that the rest of the band had renegotiated a royalty rate five times greater than his for releases made during his time as lead singer.
+Following the 1996 release of Best Of – Volume I, Van Halen renegotiated their royalties with Warner Bros.
+Records.
+In 2004, Roth discovered that the other band members had negotiated a royalty rate five times higher than his for recordings made during his tenure as lead singer.

-Songs from 1984 that appear on compilations after the royalty renegotiation and Roth's lawsuit were credited to Edward Van Halen, Alex Van Halen, and David Lee Roth, with Michael Anthony's name removed from the credits, as evident in the end song credits of the 2007 film Superbad.
+Songs from 1984 appearing on compilations released after the royalty dispute were credited only to Edward Van Halen, Alex Van Halen, and David Lee Roth.
+Michael Anthony's name was removed from the credits, a change also seen in the end credits of the 2007 film Superbad.

-Michael Anthony's longstanding bass technician Kevin Dugan has noted that the opening title track instrumental from the album originates from a Roland bass synthesizer passage created as an intro for Anthony's in-concert bass solos, and has claimed that he and Anthony wrote and programmed it together.
+Anthony's longtime bass technician, Kevin Dugan, has stated that the opening title track was based on a Roland bass synthesizer passage created for Anthony's live solos.
+Dugan claims that he and Anthony wrote and programmed the piece together.